 Why disclosure matters:

-- Secrets corrode relationships.
-Even if your partner doesn’t know about your porn use, the secrecy creates distance.
-You’re editing yourself, hiding parts of your day, and building a wall between you.
-They often sense something is off, even if they can’t name it.
+- Secrets create distance.
+Even if your partner does not know about your porn use, the secrecy changes how you show up.
+You edit yourself, hide parts of your day, and create distance between you.
+They often sense something is off, even if they cannot name it.

 - Recovery in secrecy is fragile.
 Hiding your recovery from your partner means managing two things at once: the addiction and the performance of normalcy.
-That’s exhausting and unsustainable.
+That is exhausting and hard to sustain.

 - Your partner deserves to make informed choices.
-They’re in a relationship with you.
-Information that affects the relationship is their business too.
+They are in a relationship with you.
+Information that affects the relationship affects their choices too.

 When to wait: